ckeditor/ckeditor5/packages/ckeditor5-clipboard/docs/features/paste-plain-text.md

 	.catch( ... );
 ```

-{@link module:clipboard/clipboard~PastePlainText `PastePlainText`} plugin will activate along with the Clipboard plugin.
+The {@link module:clipboard/clipboard~PastePlainText `PastePlainText`} plugin will activate along with the clipboard plugin.

 ## Support for other applications